klauspost/rawspeed/README.md

 RawDecoder *decoder = parser.getDecoder();
 ```

 This will do basic parsing of the file, and return a decoder that is capable of decoding the image.
-If no decoder can be found or another error occurs a “RawDecoderException” object will be thrown.
+If no decoder can be found or another error occurs a `RawDecoderException` object will be thrown.

 #### 2. Determine whether the specific camera is supported
 ```cpp